phrugsa-limbunlom/vlm-ollama/README.md

 ```

 ### 4. Access the Interface
-Open your browser and navigate to:
+Open a browser and navigate to:
 ```
 http://localhost:7862
 ```